 - 6 months individual research thesis at the Food Microbiology, Toxicology or Business Economics Department.

-- 4 months (minimum, 6 months maximum), individual internship on food law outside Wageningen University, under supervision of Food Microbiology or Toxicology
+- 4 months (minimum, 6 months maximum), individual internship under supervision of Food Microbiology or Toxicology

 Internships are mostly with international food companies and organizations like the World Health Organization.
 International internships are stimulated by the programme.